When Your Relationship is Hurting -

 One or both partners are not ready to address the underlying issues contributing to their relationship difficulties.

-What’s the schedule for a One-Day Intensive?
+What’s the schedule for a one-day intensive?

 One-day therapy intensives typically run from 10:00 AM to 1:00 PM (Eastern Time).
 This three-hour window is dedicated exclusively to deep, focused work.
-I have no other clients on intensive therapy days.

-How does the Two-Day Intensive work?
+How does the two-day intensive work?

 Are therapy intensives held online or in person?

 All intensives are 100% online.
 No travel required.
 No added expenses.
 You'll get the same level of depth and connection without the logistics of travel.
-When things get heavy, you have the comfort of you home or hotel room to decompress.
+When things get heavy, you have the comfort of your home or hotel room to decompress.

 What do I need to prepare for my online intensive?